Nippon Kaigi: History

-The founding President was Koichi Tsukamoto, the founder of Japanese clothier Wacoal.
-Yuzo Kabashima, the secretary general of Nippon Kaigi, established a sister organization Nihon Seinen Kyogikai in 1977, which is headquartered in the same building as Nippon Kaigi and acts as the organization's secretariat.
+Toshiro Mayuzumi, leader of the Nihon wo mamoru Kokumin Kaigi, was a pivotal figure in the merger, and was slated to become the first president of Nippon Kaigi, but he died of illness on 10 April 1997, shortly before the new organisation's first meeting in May 1997.
+The position of founding president fell to Koichi Tsukamoto, the founder of Japanese clothier Wacoal.
+Yuzo Kabashima, the secretary general of Nippon Kaigi, established a sister organisation Nihon Seinen Kyogikai in 1977, which is headquartered in the same building as Nippon Kaigi and acts as the organisation's secretariat.

 The organisation saw remarkably swift success in establishing strong connections among the establishment and in passing legislation that was congruent with the group's aims.
 In 1999, the Diet at last formally recognised Kimigayo as Japan's national anthem and the Hi no Maru as Japan's national flag.
 After the legislation passed, ensuing years saw the Ministry of Education and prefectural educational committees such as those of Tokyo governor Shintaro Ishihara issue guidelines forcing school teachers to adhere to specific procedures concerning these national symbols in the educational context.

 Organisation and membership

 Nippon Kaigi claims 40,000 individual members, 47 prefectural chapters, and about 230 local chapters.
-The organization's website lists the members depending on their seniority in the organization headed by a President seconded by Vice Presidents and a pool of "advisors", including Shinto priests leading key shrines, some of them belonging to the Imperial family.
+The organisation's website lists the members depending on their seniority in the organisation headed by a President seconded by Vice Presidents and a pool of "advisors", including Shinto priests leading key shrines, some of them belonging to the Imperial family.

-Following the 2014 reshuffle, 15 of the 18 of Third Abe Cabinet members, including the Prime Minister himself (as 'special adviser'), were members of Nippon Kaigi.
-As of October 2014, the group claimed 289 of the 480 Japanese National Diet members.
+Following the 2014 reshuffle, 15 of the 19 Third Abe Cabinet members, including the Prime Minister himself (as 'special adviser'), were members of Nippon Kaigi.
 Among the members, former members, and affiliated are countless lawmakers, many ministers and a few prime ministers including Tarō Asō, Shinzō Abe, and Yoshihide Suga.
 Abe's brother Nobuo Kishi is also a member of the Nippon Kaigi group in the Diet.
-Its former chairman, Toru Miyoshi, was the former Chief Justice of the Supreme Court of Japan.
+Its ex-chairman, Toru Miyoshi, was the former Chief Justice of the Supreme Court of Japan.

-After campaigning actively for LDP candidates in July 2016, Nippon Kaigi campaigned for constitutional revisionism in September 2016.
+After campaigning actively for Liberal Democratic Party (LDP) candidates in July 2016, Nippon Kaigi campaigned for constitutional revision in September 2016.